Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 Wire fraud and social engineering coverage is probably sublimited

-Wire fraud and business email compromise are among the costliest cyber threats facing banks.
-Business email compromise alone accounts for roughly $3 billion in reported losses annually.
+Wire fraud and business email compromise (BEC) are among the costliest cyber threats facing banks.
+BEC alone accounts for roughly $3 billion in reported losses annually.
 Banks are in the business of moving money, and attackers know it.

 Most cyber policies offer social engineering coverage as an endorsement, not a core coverage.
 Sublimits typically range from $100K to $250K.
 If a bank employee is tricked into wiring $500K to a fraudulent account, the cyber policy sublimit may cover half.
 The fidelity bond may or may not respond, depending on whether the loss qualifies under the bond language.

-This is getting worse.
+And it is getting worse.
 AI-generated voice and video can now impersonate executives in real time, and most policy language was written for email-based scams.
-For a deeper look at how deepfakes are breaking callback verification procedures and widening this gap, see Wire Fraud at Your Bank: Is That a Cyber Claim or a Bond Claim?
+For a deeper look at how deepfakes are breaking callback verification procedures and widening this gap, see When AI Clones Your CFO’s Voice

 What to look for: Check whether your social engineering sublimit is adequate for your wire transfer volume.
 Check whether the policy defines "social engineering" broadly enough to include AI-generated voice and video.
 And if your policy requires a callback verification procedure, ask whether that procedure accounts for voice impersonation.